LeszekBlazewski/SO2-automation/README.md

 ## TO DO

-1. Write instructions in readme which will guide to run the whole PoC.
+0. Refactor on new branch to Gerrit Trigger ?

 ### Ideas

-0. Add reverse proxy in front of the containers to easily access given services on user friendly URLS. (caddy could be nice if letsencrypt (SWAG) will not work correctly for localhost)
+- Add reverse proxy in front of the containers to easily access given services on user friendly URLS. (caddy could be nice if letsencrypt docker image (SWAG) will not work correctly for localhost)

-1. On Deploy use SWAG (lets encrypt docker image) which has certbot onboard which will take care of automatic cert renewal and will provide SSL for all the urls + implement basic auth for access with secure credentials.

-2. Configure Cloud section in JCasC to use docker containers as slaves (also provisioned by jenkins when needed)
+- Configure Cloud section in JCasC to use docker containers as slaves (also provisioned by jenkins when needed)

 # Configuration section to automate everthing